lauralaqui/home-journal/README.md

 ## About The Project
 ![a home journal screen shot](./images/homejournalscreenshot.png)

-The initial version of this project was created as part of a Scrimba tutorial.
+The initial version of this project was created as part of a <a href="https://scrimba.com/" target="_blank" rel="noopener noreferrer"> Scrimba</a> tutorial.

 Requirements: